jonsustar/projectcemetery/README.md

 You can easily bury your own project to this cemetery.
 You just need to add a file and create a pull request.

+(Or if you don't feel like making a PR, you can also just fill out this form: https://forms.gle/UBUYNrQSpr6srX8z7)

 Create the new file by clicking this link: https://github.com/jonsustar/projectcemetery/new/main/projects

 Please name the file using only alphanumeric characters and hyphens.
 The extension should be `.md`.